Krapht/InsightLogParser/README.md

 Sometimes when a puzzle cycles the puzzles from the old cycle remain in the game world and can be solved.
 Once reconnected they will not be there anymore.
 I use the term "stale" to describe such reports.
 That means a puzzle was reported when the puzzle had cycled after the player connected.
 They should be treated as "maybe"s

 ### So exactly what "data" are you uploading from my computer?
 Only stuff related to the puzzle/game like the puzzle id, the type of puzzle, the zone it was in, the server you're playing on.
-If you choose to upload screenshots, those will be uploaded together with the "thumbnail" file created by Steam
+If you choose to upload screenshots, those will be uploaded together with the "thumbnail" file created by Steam.

 I'm not really interested in anything else you might have on your computer :-)

 ### Why do I need an API key for online mode?
-For reported content (puzzle reports, but in the future also screenshots) I want an easy way to purge someone's contributions from the data if they are not playing nice.
+For reported content (puzzle reports, screenshots, ...)
+I want an easy way to purge someone's contributions from the data if they are not playing nice.
 So I need some form of crude authorization to tag contributions.

 As for getting access to the data...
 Well since I have to make the authorization anyways I might as well require you to contribute if you want the data.
 "Earn your keep" so to say